-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS MARCH 31, 2005
+TRINITY PARTNERS INC. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS MARCH 31, 2005 (Amounts in thousands, except share and per share data)

 1. ORGANIZATION AND DESCRIPTION OF BUSINESS

 Trinity Partners Inc. ("Trinity") is a provider of business process outsourcing services and technology-enabled delivery solutions to customers in the financial services industry in the United States, with a significant focus on mortgage banking solutions.
 Trinity is controlled by First Magnus Financial Corporation, which is also a significant customer of Trinity.